Chelsoconn/210/notes.md

   - JavaScript fails silently.
 The programmer must determine whether an error represents a problem.

-- When one of the operands is an object (including arrays and functions),  both operands are converted to strings and concatenated together:
+- When one of the operands is an object (including arrays and functions),  both operands are converted to strings and concatenated together: (non- mutating)

   - ```javascript
      [1] + 2                     // "12"
     [1] + '2'                   // "12"
     [1, 2] + 3                  // "1,23"
     [] + 5                      // "5"